scuzzydude/asimov/asimov.md

         i.
 Governance must conform to a method executable by the protocol.

     c.
-Maximum reserve holdings of cash or other forms of currency.
+Maximum reserve holdings of cash or other forms of currency or material inventory.

         i.
 Scoot may hold unlimited asimov or any other scoot.